Google’s WaveNet machine learning-based speech synthesis comes to Assistant

 The general idea behind the tech was to recreate words and sentences not by coding grammatical and tonal rules manually, but allowing a machine learning system to see those patterns in speech and generate them sample by sample.
 A sample, in this case, being the tone generated every 1/16,000th of a second.

 At the time of its first release, WaveNet was extremely computationally expensive, taking a full second to generate 0.02 seconds of sound — so a two-second clip like “turn right at Cedar street” would take nearly two minutes to generate.
-As such it was poorly suited to actual use (you’d have missed your turn by then) — which is why Google engineers set about improving it.
+As such, it was poorly suited to actual use (you’d have missed your turn by then) — which is why Google engineers set about improving it.

 The new, improved WaveNet generates sound at 20x real time — generating the same two-second clip in a tenth of a second.
-And it even creates sound at a higher sample rate: 24,000 samples per second, and at 16 vs 8 bits.
-Not that high fidelity sound can really be appreciated in a smartphone speaker, but given today’s announcements, we can expect Assistant to appear in many more places soon.
+And it even creates sound at a higher sample rate: 24,000 samples per second, and at 16 versus 8 bits.
+Not that high-fidelity sound can really be appreciated in a smartphone speaker, but given today’s announcements, we can expect Assistant to appear in many more places soon.

 The voices generated by WaveNet sound considerably better than the state of the art concatenative systems used previously: